Minoru/blog.tty8.org/posts/2016-07-09-what-changed-in-lets-encrypt-subscriber-agreement-en.markdown

 ----
 title: What changed in Let's Encrypt Subscriber Agreement
 language: english
-description: Human-readable list of changes with quotations of the old and new versions of each point
+description: Human-readable list of changes with quotations of the old and new
+    versions of each point.
 tags: EULA
 ----